The category of reduced orbifolds in local charts: Introduction

-Moreover, for any of the categories an intrinsic description of the orbifold morphisms (that is, in terms of local charts) is missing.
-For this one needs, as a first step, a characterization of (classical) groupoid homomorphisms in local charts.
-Unfortunately, the characterization given by Lupercio and Uribe \cite{Lupercio_Uribe} (which to the knowledge of the author is the only attempt in the existing literature) is flawed.
-In this article we provide a correct characterization.
-After that we use the arising maps between local charts to define a geometrically motivated notion of orbifold maps.
-Then we characterize orbifolds and orbifold maps in terms of groupoids and groupoid homomorphisms.
-This enables us to define a category in terms of groupoids (which is not the classical category of groupoids) which is isomorphic to the category formed by reduced orbifolds with orbifold maps as morphisms.
+In this article we provide a correct characterization of groupoid homomorphisms in local charts.
+We use the arising maps to define a geometrically motivated notion of orbifold maps as certain equivalence classes.
+This allows us to define a geometrically natural orbifold category (with orbifolds as objects).
+Characterizing these orbifold maps in terms of groupoid homomorphisms enables us to define a category in terms of marked proper effective \'etale Lie groupoids (which is not the classical one) which is isomorphic to the orbifold category.

+The results in this article are used by Schmeding \cite{Schmeding} to show that the diffeomorphism group of a paracompact reduced orbifold can be endowed with the structure of an (infinite-dimensional) Lie group.
+Moreover, this Lie group is even $C^k$-regular for any $k\in \N_0\cup\{\infty\}$ and \textit{a fortiori} regular in the sense of Milnor; we refer to \cite{Schmeding} for details.